nuxt/content/docs/content/en/writing.md

 - `createdAt`
 - `updatedAt`

+The `createdAt` and `updatedAt` properties are based on the file's actual created & updated datetime, but you can override them by defining your own `createdAt` and `updatedAt` values.
+This is especially useful if you are migrating your past blog posts where the `createdAt` can be months or years ago.

 ## Markdown

 This module converts your `.md` files into a JSON AST tree structure, stored in a `body` variable.